konradsiekaczz/SImply-Chat-Boot/README.md

-# Simple chat bot design.
+# Simple chat bot program.

 ## This is a simple assignment from JetBrainsAcademy as an introduction to Java.